UART chip is included in the ATMEGA328 microcontroller used in Arduino, which facilitates serial communication.

-More advanced UARTs IC throw their received data into buffer, where data can stay until the microcontroller comes (connected) to get it.
+More advanced UARTs IC throw their received data into a buffer, where data can stay until the microcontroller comes (connected) to get it.
 UARTs will usually release their buffered data on this principle first-in-first-out (FIFO) basis.

-Buffers size can be as small as a few bits to store data, or as large as to store thousands of bytes.
+The buffer size can be as small as a few bits to store data, or as large as to store thousands of bytes.

 *Buffers are physical memory allocation/storage used for temporarily store data while being moving or processing